open-cogsci/osdoc/content/pages/manual/devices/parallel.md

 ## Using `dportio.dll` in a Python inline Script (Windows only)

 Instead of using the `parallel_port_trigger` plug-in, it is also possible to send triggers with `dlportio.dll` through a Python inline script.
 This approach is Windows only.
-To do so, first add an `inline_script` to the start of the experiment with the following code in the prepare phase:
+To do so, first add an INLINE_SCRIPT to the start of the experiment with the following code in the prepare phase:

 ~~~ .python
 try: